 - We see the Elephant as a metaphor for the significant mass and associated inertia in a typical medium or large organisation.
 They can be slow to change.
 We believe they can become at least as nimble as their smaller, newer competitors, but only if they adopt new thinking, new styles of leadership and a different, more open culture of teamwork and collaboration.

-- We also need to tackle this complex, big issue of Social Business transformation in easily digestible chunks – eating the Elephant one bite at a time.
+- We also need to tackle this complex, big issue of Social Business and the associated Digital Transformation in easily digestible chunks – eating the Elephant one bite at a time.

 As well as highlighting how we can make business, the Elephant, dance, we ourselves need a more nimble way of working too.